itm4n/FullPowers/README.md

 # FullPowers

-___FullPowers___ is a Proof-of-Concept tool I made to automatically recover the default privilege set of a service account.
+___FullPowers___ is a Proof-of-Concept tool I made for automatically recovering the default privilege set of a service account.

 <p align="center">
   <img src="demo.gif">